Broader Impacts Fair

 University of Chicago Medicine Comprehensive Cancer Center

-Contact: Megan Mekinda, PhD
+Contact: Rosie Huggins, PhD

 The UCCCC supports cancer education and training initiatives across the career continuum.
 These include four cancer research pathway programs for high school and college students: SHE (Summer Healthcare Experience) in Oncology, researcHStart, Diversity in Cancer Research, and Chicago EYES on Cancer.
 The EYES program also welcomes secondary science educators.
 Our programs have the shared goal of increasing diversity within the biomedical workforce.